Do you understand your company’s marketing performance? Do you know what makes your brand’s marketing efforts successful?

 6. Lead conversion rate

 How effective are you at converting leads into sales?
-If you generate many leads but only a few end up becoming paying customers, there could be something wrong with how you attempt to close sales.
-Engage a growth marketing agency for the best strategies on how to turn leads into actual paying customers.
+If you generate many leads, but only a few end up becoming paying customers, there could be something wrong with how you attempt to close sales.
+Engage a growth marketing agency for the best strategies to turn leads into actual paying customers.

 Use this formula to calculate your lead conversion rate: